 Coma – This is the penultimate stage where you become completely unconscious and your body temperature falls or rises dramatically.
 You may also experience circulation and breathing problems.

 Death – This is the final stage for chronic alcoholism.
 Most people die from respiratory arrest.

 When you get past the euphoria stage, it becomes difficult to stop drinking and at this point, you should consider online therapy for your drinking problem.
 Remember the more you drink, the more you will find it difficult to put down your glass and go home.

 The first step to fighting alcohol and depression starts with admitting the problem.
 Alcohol addicts often convince themselves and justify their actions making it difficult to be helped.
 Through Cognitive Behavioral Therapy (CBT), the therapist will break particular psychological and emotional ties linked to your habitual behaviors.
 This will open your mind, so you can understand the thought processes and underlying feelings causing your addictions.
 Thereafter, you will gradually learn how to control your impulse to drink.

-The Virtual Therapist Network has a diverse team of online therapists who offer professional guidance and support to people struggling with alcohol abuse.
+The Virtual Therapist Network has a diverse list of online therapists who offer professional guidance and support to people struggling with alcohol abuse.